 - Folk Heritage Museum Restaurant

 This place is a pit stop on the way to Punakha from Thimpu Valley.
-It is famous for the 108 stupas known as “Druk Wangyal Chortens” that built by “Ashi Dorji Wangmo Wangchuk” the eldest Queen Mother.
+It is famous for the 108 stupas known as “Druk Wangyal Chortens” constructed by her majesty the eldest Queen Mother “Ashi Dorji Wangmo Wangchuk” .
 The pass also houses a monastery known as the “The Druk Wangyel” built in honor of Jigme Singye Wangchuck the fourth Druk Gyalpo (head of the state of Bhutan).
 There is a resort nearby with an observation deck to view the snow capped mountains of the Himalayan Range.
 The elevation of Dochula pass is around 10000 feet.
 Great place to have a cup of coffee and capture the majestic views of Himalayan Mountains.

 This city is the former capital of Bhutan and a place of confluence of the two rivers – Ma Chu and Po Chu.
 The quaint and beautiful city is famous for the “Punakha Dzong” also known as “Palace of Happiness”.
 Punakha Dzong is the second oldest and second largest dzong of Bhutan.
 It is the winter residence of the Chief Abbot of Bhutan.
 The Dzong also serves as the seat of all royal crowning functions.